 Below is a sample timeline for seeking resources from stakeholders.
+You can reference a timeline template in Appendix B.

 Things to Consider When Creating a Resource Timeline

 - When do you need each resource?
 When can those resources be relieved? - Is this resource a short-term or long-term investment? - What resource limitations would slow progression or cause delays? - How long does it take to acquire each resource?